EternalModz/Minecraft-Tools/README.md

 An open-source solution to world conversion for Java and Bedrock.
 It includes Windows, macOS and Linux support.
 You can download it from the [Website](https://www.amuletmc.com/)

-**6. Project Lodestone**
-THIS TOOL HAS NOT BEEN RELEASED YET AS IT IS STILL IN DEVELOPMENT.
-A universal Minecraft world converter which will be open-source.
-Supporting the PS3, Xbox 360, Wii U, Java, Bedrock and more!
+**6. Project Lodestone** This project is still a work in progress — it can't be used just yet!
+Project Lodestone will let you convert and edit any Minecraft world on any version or platform.
+That includes Java Edition, Bedrock Edition, and Legacy Console Editions like PS3, PS Vita, PS4, Xbox 360, Xbox One, Wii U, and Nintendo Switch.
+Other versions, like the Pi Edition and 3DS Edition, will also be supported, along with many more!
+Feel free to look at the [Project Lodestone](https://github.com/team-lodestone/Documentation) GitHub page for more information.

 This list will be updated soon with more options!